3 Daily Habits that Are Increasing Your Risk of Depression

 2. Poor Sleep Increases Your Risk of Depression

 Nothing can replace a restful night’s sleep.
-When we sleep, we give our brain an opportunity to reorganize, re-situate, and filter information.
+When we sleep, we allow our brain to reorganize, re-situate, and filter information.

 Sleeping well is part of mental well-being, but also good health.
 Rest is fundamental to being able to function in our daily lives.